Ravi0Sharma/GitStore/README.md

 ### UI & User Experience

-The web client is intentionally designed to feel “product-grade” (layout, navigation, empty-states, and clear flows), even though the backend is learning-focused.
+The web client is designed with a clear layout and predictable navigation, with an emphasis on usability

 #### Landing Page